jomericer/LDR_MLprediction/README.md

 Clean python notebook to build an ensemble machine learning model to predict diuretic resistance

-LDR_ML_Prediction_Notebook.ipynb = Python notebook file to run the code
+LDR_ML_Prediction.ipynb = Python notebook file to run the code

 MIMIC_all_noimpute.csv = formatted data of MIMIC database eICU_all_ml.csv = formatted data of eICU database, with imputations